The Open House: Plot

 A suburban father is killed after being hit by a car.
 Unemployed and financially unable to support herself and her teenage son Logan, his wife Naomi agrees to move into her sister's secluded mountain chalet until it sells.
 Upon moving into the beautiful home, Naomi and Logan encounter their elderly neighbor, Martha, who behaves strangely, and Chris, a pleasant but persistent store clerk.

 During the open house days on Sunday, Naomi and Logan are required to leave the property at breakfast and return after 5 p.m.
 A series of strange occurrences begin.
 Objects are moved or disappear, the house phone rings but nobody speaks, the pilot to the hot water tank repeatedly gets shut off, and there are unexplained noises.
 One night, Logan sees a car idling in the driveway.
 Outside, he finds Martha, who behaves erratically.
 Martha later alludes to her deceased husband being alive despite previously claiming her husband was dead.

 A repairman is called to inspect the faulty hot water tank.
 He reveals that Martha's husband really did die and Martha has Alzheimer's, leading to her confusion.
 Naomi is crushed when she finds a family photo crumpled up in the trash, and the repairman finds Logan's missing phone near the water heater, leading Naomi to believe that Logan has been messing with her.
 The two have a heated argument and he denies messing with her or destroying the photo.
-That night, it is revealed that there is someone else lurking in the home.
+That night, it is revealed that an intruder is lurking in the home.
 One day, Naomi and Logan find that the chalet has been broken into and someone has set up a candlelit dinner on the table, but the police find nothing.
 Unable to afford a hotel, mother and son are forced to remain in the house.